justimyhxu/concavehull/README.md

 ## References
 Adriano Moreira and Maribel Yasmina Santos (2007): CONCAVE HULL: A K-NEAREST NEIGHBOURS APPROACH FOR THE COMPUTATION OF THE REGION OCCUPIED BY A SET OF POINTS.
 GRAPP 2007 - International Conference on Computer Graphics Theory and Applications, pp. 61-68
 [moreira_and_santos_2007](http://repositorium.sdum.uminho.pt/bitstream/1822/6429/1/ConcaveHull_ACM_MYS.pdf)

+- np is the numpy implementation of ConcaveHull and torch is the torch implementation of ConcaveHull